kanekarsanket/kanekarsanket.github.io/_pages/about.md

 ---

 I am a Ph.D.
 Candidate in Economics at the Auburn University, Auburn AL.
-     My main concentration is Applied Microeconomics  with research interests in Health Economics, Public Health and Public Policy.
+Currently, my main concentration is Applied Microeconomics  with research interests in Health Economics, Public Health and Public Policy.

 I will be on the academic job market in Winter-2023